maximizo/SQL-Weather-Data-Analysis/README.md

 * Design a query to find the most active stations.

 * Design a query to retrieve the last 12 months of temperature observation data (TOBS).

-## Climate App

-* Design a Flask API based on the queries that I have just developed.